โž—Calculus II

 Relationship Between Surface and Line Integrals

-Compare: Stokes' theorem vs. Divergence theorem—Stokes' uses curl and connects to line integrals (open surfaces with boundary curves), while Divergence uses divergence and connects to volume integrals (closed surfaces enclosing volumes).
-Know which theorem applies based on your surface type.
+Compare: Stokes' theorem vs. Divergence theorem.
+Stokes' uses curl and connects surface integrals to line integrals (open surfaces with boundary curves).
+Divergence uses divergence and connects surface integrals to volume integrals (closed surfaces enclosing a volume).
+Identify your surface type first, then pick the right theorem.

 Physical Applications

-Surface integrals aren't abstract—they model real phenomena.
-Understanding applications helps you set up problems correctly and verify your answers make physical sense.
+Surface integrals model real phenomena.
+Understanding applications helps you set up problems correctly and check whether your answers make physical sense.

 Electric Flux and Electromagnetic Fields